-Integrating encryption and security protocols with IoT devices can be difficult with a large fleet of devices.
-The cost in time, effort and money to do it on all devices might be prohibitive, so some businesses might use inadequate platforms because they're cheap or forego it altogether.
-All it takes is one breach for a business to learn a tough lesson.
+Integrating encryption and security measures with IoT devices might be difficult with a large fleet of devices.
+The cost of time, effort and money to do it on all devices can be prohibitive, so some businesses might use inadequate systems because they're cheap -- or not use them at all.
+It only takes one breach for a business to learn a tough lesson.

-There can be a big learning curve in deploying IoT devices.
-It makes sense to develop a strategy on how and why to deploy them before purchasing them.
-That way, you can be assured they're working as intended, and you can support them.
+There can be a big learning curve to deploying IoT devices into any business.
+It makes sense to develop a strategy on how and why to deploy them before adoption.
+That way, businesses can be assured they're working as intended and easily supported.

-Many devices have a dependency on the internet and continuous power to function properly.
-When either goes down, so does the device and anything connected to it.
-Given how intertwined IoT devices are with today's businesses, everything can grind to a halt when they're down.
+Many devices depend on continuous power or internet connectivity to function properly.
+When either goes down, so do the devices and anything connected to them.
+Given how intertwined these devices are with today's businesses, everything can grind to a halt when they're down.

-Businesses must understand how outages will affect their devices to plan proactively for outages -- because an outage will happen at some point.
-Troubleshooting and incident management processes can help alleviate that, as can ensuring employees know what to do when devices are down.
+Businesses must understand how outages will affect their devices to plan proactively for these events -- because an outage will happen at some point.
+Troubleshooting and incident management processes can help alleviate that, as can ensuring that employees know how to work when the devices are down.

-There's currently no consensus regarding IoT protocols and standards, so devices produced by different manufacturers might not work with existing technology.
-Each one might require different configurations and hardware connections, making it hard to deploy efficiently.
+There's currently no consensus regarding IoT protocols and standards, so devices produced by different manufacturers might not work with an existing tech stack.
+Each one might require different configurations and hardware connections, making efficient deployment difficult.

-The business must understand network needs to prepare for any required customization.
-That also means planning for extra time with device deployments to handle any troubleshooting or related tasks that might arise.
+Businesses must understand their network to prepare for any needed customization.
+That also means planning for extra time on device deployments to handle any troubleshooting or related tasks that might arise.

 Summary of advantages and disadvantages of IoT

-IoT devices can be useful to businesses today but only if they know what they're getting into.
-And these are just some of the benefits and disadvantages.
-With a little planning, businesses will have a better idea of what they need and how IoT devices can help.
+IoT devices can be useful to businesses today, but only if you know what you're getting into.
+And these are just some of the benefits and disadvantages to them.
+With a little planning, you'll have a better idea of what you need and how IoT devices can help.